88-degrees/Book-of-Changes/appendix02s1.md

 4. 'How abrupt is the manner of his coming!' --none can bear with him.

-5. 'The good fortune attached to the fifth SIX,
+5. 'The good fortune attached to the fifth `SIX`,

 ###### p.
 305